 - Please select your employment type

-These survey questions are a deep-dive into the personality traits of an individual.
-The questions in this section are set-up to understand how a certain individual behaves, the decision making process and their temperament.
+These survey questions are a deep-dive into the personality tests of an individual.
+The questions in this section are set-up to understand how a certain individual behaves, the decisions describe the making process and temperament of most people.

 - Do you like meeting new people?